 Developers should care about a project’s security requirements, even if they don’t have them in their backlog and SOW.
 Security can definitely impact the product that they are building.
 Recently one of our customers, a project manager with a small team of in-house engineers, requested that we implement a 2-Factor Authentication (2FA) feature for their app, since their business is regulated by a state agency based on the data that their app processes and stores.
 No problem!
 We quickly and easily implemented their requested software feature.
 After using the feature for several weeks, however, they began to get annoyed by typing one-time code every time they would log in to the interface.

-What is the next feature request you think was?
-Correct, «remember me», so they don’t have to input the code every time during login process.
-And here is where our expertise kicked in.
+Can you guess the next feature request they had for us?
+Correct, they wanted «remember me», so they wouldn’t have to input code every time during the login process.
+And this is where our expertise really kicked in.

-We started to review this requirement closely and see how it fits into the overall product design and architecture as well as regulations.
+Konstankino started to review this requirement closely to see how it might fit into the overall product design and architecture as well as applicable regulations.

-2FA in a nutshell is a process that involves something that the user knows (username and password) and something that the users has (one time unique code).
-By implementing such feature we would ruin this principle and here is why.
+In a nutshell, 2FA is a process that involves something that the user knows (username and password) and something that the user has (a one-time unique code).
+Were we to actually implement such a feature, we would ruin this principle, and here is why:

-So we started to talk through those items with the customer to make sure the risks are understood and accepted.
+None of those facts were of long-term benefit for the product we are helping to build.
+Therefore, we started to talk through those items with the customer to make sure the risks were understood and accepted.

 We believe communication and a team work is so important.
-Sharing expertise is no less important, to make sure everyone is aware of the ramifications and decisions we make during incremental development.
+Sharing expertise is no less important, to make sure everyone is aware of the ramifications of every decision that impacts their app’s security.